Hooks, Skills & Subagents

 Letting the agent pull skills mid-turn

 Set exposeToAgent: true on a skill and Glove auto-registers a single glove_invoke_skill tool.
 Its description lists every exposed skill (with the description you supply) and is rebuilt in place whenever a new exposed skill is defined — so additions registered post-build() are immediately visible to the model.
+Each agent-side invocation emits a skill_invoked event with source: "agent" and the supplied args.

 exposing a skill to the agenttypescript